Enumeration of idempotents in planar diagram monoids: Introduction

 \section{Introduction}

-The `statistics' of the title is intended in the sense of population statistics.
-That is, our concern is with evaluation of the number of idempotents ($x^{2}=x$) in certain monoids (semigroups with identity) which we describe below, and the distribution of these numbers according to rank or other parameters.
-The monoids involved are planar diagram monoids, which is to say, submonoids of a partition monoid whose elements are planar when using the conventional representation of the partition monoid in the Cartesian plane.
-The planar constraint, which may also be described as a non-crossing condition, implies that all subgroups of these monoids are trivial.
-The idempotents in a semigroup are precisely its trivial subgroups, so one of our main purposes in this study is to better understand these monoids through the `spatial' distribution of their subgroups.

-The particular monoids we consider are the well-studied Jones monoids, also called Temperley-Lieb monoids, and their extensions, the Motzkin monoids.
-Each of these names refers to a sequence of monoids, one for each natural number (the cardinality of an underlying set), and so we are concerned with sequences of integers.
-Thus another main purpose of our study is to identify these sequences, and make connexions with related sequences where possible.
+Diagram monoids arise in numerous branches of mathematics and science, including representation theory, statistical mechanics and knot theory \cite{HR2005,Brauer1937,Jones1994_2,Martin1994,TL1971, Jones1987,Kauffman1990,LZ2012}.
+Many studies of diagram monoids have been combinatorial in nature \cite{EMRT2018,DEG2017,EG2017,DEEFHHL1,DE5,Maltcev2007,JEpnsn}, and idempotents have played a large role in several of these works.
+Historically, it is interesting to note that products of idempotents \cite{Maltcev2007,JEpnsn,EF2012} were understood several years before the idempotents themselves were \cite{DEEFHHL1}; this is largely due to the fact that diagram monoids have natural anti-involutions that give them regular $*$-semigroup structures \cite{EF2012,NS1978}, meaning that arbitrary idempotents are products of simpler idempotents known as projections (see Section \ref{sect-existing} for definitions).

-This paper is a complement and companion to the paper \cite{BrauerProj1} which gave formul\ae\ for the numbers of idempotents in the partition monoid on $n$ vertices and in several of its subsemigroups and in bases of their associated algebras\footnote{Richard Mathar has pointed out an error in Table 2 of \cite{BrauerProj1}: $c(\PBn)=725\,{\bf7}60$ at $n=9$.}.
-However the methods employed in the paper in hand are necessarily different: the planarity constraint means that the set symmetries used to study the semigroups in \cite{BrauerProj1} are no longer available, and we suspect that enumeration of the planar \ip s becomes inimical to closed-form solution.
-Indeed, enumeration of idempotents of the Jones monoid has been posed as an open problem \cite{GAIA}.
-We address this problem by presenting methods for computing the numbers of idempotents in the Motzkin and Jones monoids, with attention given to efficiency of the algorithms involved in terms of their time and space complexities.
-We also show that recurrences for the sequence of idempotent counts in the Jones monoids involve complex statistics of Dyck paths, and argue that this supports the claim that enumeration of idempotents in these planar monoids is a difficult problem.
+In \cite{DEEFHHL1}, classifications and enumerations were given for the idempotents in the partition, Brauer and partial Brauer monoids, and also for the idempotent basis elements in the corresponding diagram algebras.
+The current paper continues in this direction, focusing this time on planar diagram monoids, such as the Motzkin, Jones (a.k.a.~Temperley-Lieb) and Kauffman monoids.
+However, the methods employed here are necessarily different to those of \cite{DEEFHHL1}, as the planarity constraint means that the set symmetries used to study the monoids in \cite{DEEFHHL1} are no longer available.
+In fact, we believe that enumeration of the planar idempotents is inimical to closed-form solution; for one thing, the highly complex meandric numbers \cite{DFGG1997,LaCroix2003} occur during the enumeration of Kauffman idempotents, as noted below in Section \ref{sect-values}.
+We seek to fill this gap by presenting methods for computing the numbers of idempotents in the Motzkin, Jones and Kauffman monoids, with attention given to efficiency of the algorithms involved.